 The Civil Rights Movement of the 1960s attempted to address the issues of environmental racism by focusing on the public health dangers to communities of color, according to the U.S. Environmental Protection Agency (EPA).
 Sixty years later, much work remains to protect minorities and those living in poverty from suffering the effects of environmental injustice and environmental racism.

-The communities suffering from this unacceptable injustice need to speak out and search for help and legal representation to fight these dangers to their health and well-being.
+The communities suffering from this unacceptable injustice need to speak out to fight these dangers to their health and well-being.

-Environmental racism is wrong and does not only negatively impact life quality and enjoyment but is also responsible for causing premature deaths in communities where people of color live.
+Environmental racism is wrong and does not only negatively impact life quality and enjoyment but is also responsible for causing premature deaths in minority communities.

 Many different issues can cause environmental racism.
 We want to help you fight environmental injustice, whether it impacts you individually, your family, or your community.
-We can represent you when it comes to issues such as clean water, toxic waste, hazardous industries, and many others that have a negative impact on your loved ones and your entire community.
+We can represent you when it comes to issues such as clean water, Camp Lejeune health issues, toxic waste, hazardous industries, and more.

 Standing up to powerful companies or local governments can feel intimidating.
 You may not know where to start in your search for justice and equality.
 We can help you stand up for your rights to clean water and a clean environment.
 We are not afraid to tackle tough cases or fight international companies.